-Using a biopsychosocial approach to understanding the cause of eating disorders, we know that, among other things, there are a number of emotional vulnerabilities for eating disorders.
+Using a biopsychosocial approach to understanding the cause of eating disorders like anorexia and bulimia, we know that, among other things, there are a number of emotional vulnerabilities for eating disorders.
 Those with low self-esteem, poor body image, anxiety, depression, difficulty in relationships, and those focused on societal attitudes about thinness and fitness all may be more susceptible to developing eating disorders than the general public.
 The College Student Mental Health Survey, for example, found that at least 75% of college students reported dissatisfaction with their weight, and an American College Health Association Survey of 95,000 students found that 44% of women and 27% of men were dieting to lose weight.

 Often with fad diets and workouts, there are “rules” dictating “good foods vs bad foods,” strict routines, and a social component that may provide motivation but also could increase shame for those who don’t “succeed” or follow through.
 In many cases, proponents of a trend will connect compliance with the regimen to improved physical and emotional health, increased confidence and self-esteem, and improved body image.
 Such promises are both enticing and unrealistic, and failure to achieve these goals can lead to disappointment, and decreases in the areas of expected improvement.